nickrosh/nickrosh/README.md

 # Hi, I'm Nick

-- Currently working in MLOps and ML Model Development
+- Currently working in ML development and deployment

 - I do Fullstack Freelancing with FastAPI, Django, React, NodeJS, etc.